theonlypwner/crc32/README.md

 positional arguments:
   action
-    flip      flip the bits to convert normal(msbit-first) polynomials to reversed (lsbit-first) and vice versa
-    reciprocal
-              find the reciprocal (Koopman notation) of a reversed (lsbit- first) polynomial and vice versa
-    table     generate a lookup table for a polynomial reverse   find a patch that causes the CRC32 checksum to become a desired value
+    poly (p)   print the polynomial, useful for converting between forms table (t)  generate a lookup table for a polynomial reverse (r)
-    undo      rewind a CRC32 checksum
+               find a patch that causes the CRC32 checksum to become a desired value undo (u)   rewind a CRC32 checksum
-    calc      calculate the CRC32 checksum
+    calc (c)   calculate the CRC32 checksum

-optional arguments:
+options:
   -h, --help   show this help message and exit
 ```

 ## References